bootdotdev/blog/content/golang/golang-vs-java-go.md

 Java has brought some incredible tools to data science, like Hadoop, Hive, and Scala, and is a known [preferred development stack](https://towardsdatascience.com/top-programming-languages-for-data-science-in-2020-3425d756e2a7) for secure enterprise development.
 It's used for cleaning, exporting, importing, and visualizing data, as well as deep learning and analysis.

-And not to beat a dead horse, but if you’ve mastered Java, the ease of creating complex applications from scratch is unbeatable.
+And not to beat a dead horse, but if you've mastered Java, the ease of creating complex applications from scratch is unbeatable.

 Golang can also be used for data science, with cutting edge concurrency and basic data science packages available.
 However, it hasn't been widely adopted by the data science community.
 It also offers less flexibility and takes longer with exploratory analysis and machine learning techniques.